Earlobe Repair in Irvine, CA

-Many patients who seek out cosmetic earlobe surgery do so because their earlobes have been massively misshapen by gauges.
+Many patients who seek out cosmetic earlobe repair surgery do so because their earlobes have been massively misshapen by gauges.
 Even after they choose to stop wearing gauges for personal or professional reasons, their ears remain long and floppy, with a large hole in the middle of the lobe.
-Gauge repair is a type of earlobe reduction that is used to restore and rejuvenate the earlobe.
+Gauge repair is a type of ear lobe reduction that is used to restore and rejuvenate the earlobe.

 Why Choose Earlobe Reduction?

-The physical benefits of earlobe repair are obvious: the earlobes will be restored to a normal shape and size and they will no longer have a negative impact on the patient’s appearance.
+The physical benefits of earlobe surgery are obvious: the earlobes will be restored to a normal shape and size, and they will no longer have a negative impact on the patient’s appearance.
 As the procedure is almost always strictly for cosmetic reasons, most patients choose surgical repair for their own sense of confidence and self-esteem.

 After surgery, patients no longer feel the need to cover their ears in public or feel embarrassed about others seeing their ears.
 The change in a patient’s appearance may be small, but the procedure can make a big difference in a person’s life.

 Ideal candidates for earlobe reduction are men and women who are unhappy with the size, shape, or appearance of their earlobes.
-People with torn or stretched earlobes or those who used to wear gauges are often great candidates for this simple, minimally-invasive surgical procedure.
+People with large earring holes, elongated earlobes, or those who used to wear gauges are often great candidates for this simple, minimally-invasive surgical procedure.

 Patients should be in good health to be cleared for surgery and must maintain realistic expectations.
-Smokers must be willing to quit before the surgery to help prevent complications and promote proper healing.
+Smokers must be willing to quit to help prevent complications of earlobe repair and promote proper healing.
 Dr. Hojjat assesses the candidacy of each individual patient during the initial consultation and is happy to advise patients on the procedures he thinks will suit their needs.

 Schedule a consultation